 That’s not the end of your story.
 It does not have to be that way.
 You have already taken the first step to regaining that respect and trust… you are here.
 Now it's time to take the next step.
 Contact us today and let us show you how good it can be when you gain control of your anger.
 We can help you to understand where your anger is coming from and we will teach you how to take control of it.

-Go to the individual pages for Meaghan, Mike, Susan, or Katharine who each offer counseling in this area.
+Go to the individual pages for Meaghan, Mike, or Susan who each offer counseling in this area.

 Symptoms of uncontrolled anxiety and stress in your life include, but are not limited to, constant arguing, marital dissatisfaction, depression, weight gain, weight loss, distancing yourself from others, outbursts of anger, and more.